tongzhugroup/Chapter13-tutorial/README.md

 This is a tutorial for the following chapter.
 Please cite the chapter if you follow this tutorial:

-Jinzhe Zeng, Liqun Cao, Tong Zhu, Potentials based on neural networks, Pavlo O. Dral (Eds.), Quantum Chemistry in the Age of Machine Learning, 2022.
+Jinzhe Zeng, Liqun Cao, Tong Zhu (2022).
+Neural network potentials.
+Pavlo O. Dral (Eds.), _Quantum Chemistry in the Age of Machine Learning_, Elsevier.

 ## Preparation